orsonteodoro/muslx32/README.txt

     priority: 3

 Works:
-firefox - except audio and jit.  javascript works but through interpreter. strace (for debugging) gdb (for debugging)
+firefox - except alsa audio and jit.  javascript works but through interpreter.  pulseaudio untested. strace (for debugging) gdb (for debugging)
 X (for windowing system)